How to add anchor links

 Long emails can also be cut off / trimmed by some email clients.

 Anchor links support across email clients

-Note that anchor links aren't supported by every email client; notably they won't work in the native email app for iPhone IOS8 and newer.
+Anchor links aren't supported by every email client; notably they won't work in the native email app for iPhone IOS8 and newer.

 A workaround is to link to the anchor in the online version of your email.
 That way when the anchor link is clicked, readers are taken to their web browser where anchor links (# hashtag links) are widely supported.
 To link to the anchor link in the online version of your email use this as the target URL for the link: